 That seems to help you; you take a deep breath and I hear you say over and over “Strong like Daddy, brave like a soldier, strong like Daddy, brave like a soldier.”

-I think about how our military kiddos are the most resilient kids I know because you have to be, because we do ask a lot of you.
+I think about a military child and how they are the most resilient kids I know because you have to be, because we do ask a lot of you.
 But as you find your way along, there are these strong and brave guides serving as role models; actual superheroes calling you forward, reminding you- you can be like this, too.

 I think that when courage is your guide, you can’t help but become brave, too.